-A lot of entrepreneurs think they have assessed their full capital requirements, but they often fall in to working capital trap.
+A lot of entrepreneurs think they have assessed their full capital requirements, but they often fall into the working capital trap.
 I have seen some of my clients facing working capital which throws their precious initial capital down the drain.
 Unless you are someone who has sound knowledge of financial management, it’s always best to get the help of a professional accountant to do this exercise for you.
 Again, a realistic comprehensive business plan should include such meticulous calculations to provide a safety net until the business starts generating enough revenues to meet its costs and expenses.

 Not exploring all Capital Raising options

 Today’s technologically fast-paced business environment has led to new ways to bring investors and entrepreneurs together.
-Don’t rely on your savings and limit the scope for you or pay high-interest costs to the conventional lenders like banks.
+Don’t rely on your savings and limit the scope for you or pay high-interest costs to conventional lenders like banks.
 Explore all of your options!

-Depending on nature and scale of your concept, you can even raise capital through crowd-sourcing or Peer-to-peer lending.
+Depending on the nature and scale of your concept, you can even raise capital through crowd-sourcing or Peer-to-peer lending.
 It is all very convenient nowadays.

-Not having Contracts
+Not having contracts

-Another problem is not having contracts with employees, customers or business partners!
+Another problem is not having contracts with employees, customers, or business partners!

 There is no doubt how good the relationship is, it comes to an end when money comes in the way and the only way to avoid it is by putting it in writing.
 When it comes to a business partner, a prenup is critical to have an amicable divorce when the time comes.